VMEnigma/iOS-Pet-Finder/README.md

 ==============
 *   Main views in the tab bar consists of Dogs, Cats, Favorites, Info.
     * **DogsViewController** - Contains list of dogs
-    * CatsViewController - Contains list of cats
+    * **CatsViewController** - Contains list of cats
-    * FavoritesViewController - Contains list of favorties (Cats and/or Dogs)
+    * **FavoritesViewController** - Contains list of favorties (Cats and/or Dogs)
-    * InfoViewController - Contains animal shelter contact information and map.
+    * **InfoViewController** - Contains animal shelter contact information and map.
-*   Dogs, Cats and Favorites are a subclass of BaseViewController.
-BaseViewController contains common code such as adding rounded corners the table view, fetching the data, and setting up search.
+*   Dogs, Cats and Favorites are a subclass of BaseViewController. **BaseViewController** contains common code such as adding rounded corners the table view, fetching the data, and setting up search.

+*   Additional Views:
+	* **FilterViewController** is the controller for the filter view.
+Filter data is loaded using a pList in the applications document directory called **Filter.plist**
+	* **DetailViewController** is the controller for the detail view.
+The image for an animal is loaded asynchronously using AsyncImageView.
+Users can shake their phone to add an animal to their favorites.
+Users also send an email to the animal shelter to inquire for more information.

+*	Stores:
+	* **AnimalStore** - Main store for animal data.
+Singleton.
+Loads data with CSV or XML.
+This is where the paths are found for both data sources.
+	* **FavoriteImageStore** - Favorite animal images store.
+Singleton.
+	* **FavortieAnimalStore** - Favorite Animal store.
+Favorite animals are stored so that they are always available regardless if the online data source has it or not.
+Core Data.

-*
+*	Models:
+	* **Animal** - Model for animal with fields: ID, Name, Type, Breed, Description1, Description2, Description3, Sex, Age, Size, ShelterDate
+	* **Animals** - Model containing array of animals.
+Data is loaded with a completion block using **fetchAnimalsWithCompletion:**
+	* **FavoriteAnimal** - Model for Favorite animal with same fields as Animal and an extra field for validity.

-*
+*	Data Connections:
+	* **AnimalConnection** - This class establishes the connection and retrieves data from the CSV or XML datasource depending on the application setting.
+It uses NSURLConnection for error handling.
+	* **AnimalDataParser** - Protocol for parshing populating data with CSV or XML